Mobile UX Optimization for SEO: A Comprehensive Guide

 Several tools can help you track and analyze user behavior on mobile devices.

 • Heatmaps: Visual representations of where users click, tap, and scroll.
 Heatmaps can reveal popular areas and potential usability issues.
 For example, a heatmap might show that users are frequently tapping on a non-clickable element, indicating a need for a button or link.
-As UXCam mentions, heatmaps can also be used to track changes in behavior based on screen orientation.
+As UXCam mentions, heatmaps can also be used to track changes in behavior based on screen orientation, showing if users interact differently when holding their phone vertically versus horizontally.

 • Session Recordings: Recordings of individual user sessions.
 Session recordings provide a detailed view of how users interact with your site, including their struggles and successes.